ccano/cc2223/session4/README.md

 Minikube is one of the easiest, most flexible and popular methods to run an all-in-one or a multi-node local Kubernetes cluster directly on our local workstations.
 It installs and runs on any native OS such as Linux, macOS, or Windows.
 However, in order to fully take advantage of all the features Minikube has to offer, a Type-2 Hypervisor or a Container Runtime (for example, Docker Engine) should be installed on the local workstation, to run in conjunction with Minikube.

-For Minikube installation and getting started with this tool, we are going to follow the official [Get Started with Minikube tutorial](https://minikube.sigs.k8s.io/docs/start/)

-Proceed with the following steps from the tutorial:
+For Minikube installation and getting started with this tool, we are going to follow the official [Get Started with Minikube tutorial](https://minikube.sigs.k8s.io/docs/start/) with more steps and info from the [LinuxFoundationX LFS158x EdX Course on Introduction to Kubernetes](https://learning.edx.org/course/course-v1:LinuxFoundationX+LFS158x+1T2022/)

 ### Installation
 Choose your OS and Arquitecture and Install Minikube: [(https://minikube.sigs.k8s.io/docs/start/)](https://minikube.sigs.k8s.io/docs/start/#what-youll-need)

 ### Basic commands
-- Start your cluster ```minikube start```
+Start your cluster ```minikube start```
 ```
 $ minikube start
 😄  minikube v1.29.0 en Darwin 12.6